HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 * Implement a test suite to enable independent testing of the metadata schemas outside of any other infrastructure
 * Work with data contributors and consumers from the community who are conducting image based transcriptomics experiments to define metadata schema that can capture needed details of these experiments
-* Work with data contribytors and consumers from the community who are conducting single nuclei RNA-seq experiments to define metadata schema that can capture needed details of these experiments
+* Work with data contributors and consumers from the community who are conducting single nuclei RNA-seq experiments to define metadata schema that can capture needed details of these experiments

 ## Roles